ashfaqamode-albacars/Respond-AI-Automation-Test/README.md

 node whatsapp_service.js
 ```

 Scan the QR code that appears with your WhatsApp.
-Session is saved locally — you won't need to scan again unless the session expires.
+Session is saved to `.wwebjs_auth/` and restored automatically on subsequent runs.

 ## Running Tests